UTNkar/ordsys/README.md

 If you don't, install them using `$ pip install virtualenv` or `$ pip install virtualenvwrapper-win`.
 2. Create a new virtual environment with `$ mkvirtualenv venv`.
 This will create a virtual environment called `venv` and automatically enter it.
-3. Install the required Python dependencies with `(venv) $ pip install -r requirements.txt`.
+3. Install the required Python dependencies with `(venv) $ pip install -r dev-requirements.txt`.
-If the versions are mis-matched, you may have to install each package of `requirements.txt` manually.
+If the versions are mis-matched, you may have to install each package of `dev-requirements.txt` manually.

 ### Setting up the database